sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 $ npm run start
 ```

-This should open up our React.ts app in your browser.
+This should open up our React.js app in your browser.

 ### Add the click button